 Here at Winter Haven Oral Surgery we meet or exceed all federally mandated requirements.
-Our Office is inspected according to mandated Florida laws.
+Our Office is inspected according to mandated Florida laws, OSHA, ADA, and State of Florida Health Department.

 Our patient’s well-being is important to our office, which is why we follow stringent infection control procedures and comply with all state regulations for the protection of our patients.

 Let us describe just a few of the things that we do in our practice in terms of infection control:

 - All dental staff involved in patient care scrub their hands before each and every patient and use appropriate protective garb such as gloves, masks, and eyewear.

 - A new set of gloves and masks are used for each patient.

 - Before you enter the exam room, all surfaces, such as the dental chair,

 instrument tray, dental light, drawer handles, and countertops, have been